HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Experiments

-From Table~\ref{tab:table5}, GIT and mPLug exhibit top performance on the Botswana dataset, with GIT achieving the highest BLEU-1 (0.4331) and mPLug closely following (0.4291), reflecting strong unigram precision. mPLug leads in METEOR (0.1390) and ROUGE-L (0.4225), indicating superior semantic alignment and fluency.
-On Houston13, GIT attains the highest BLEU-1 (0.3637), BLEU-4 (0.2642), and METEOR (0.2096), along with a strong ROUGE-L (0.3570), showcasing its semantic richness and structural alignment.
-Table~\ref{tab:table6} confirms GIT’s dominance across BLEU-1 to BLEU-4, METEOR, and ROUGE-L on Indian Pines and KSC.
-Specifically, on Indian Pines, GIT (0.3816 BLEU-1) surpasses BLIP (0.3588) by \(\sim3\%\) and slightly outperforms mPLug (0.3794), proving its robustness in captioning complex remote sensing scenes.
+From Table~\ref{tab:table5}, GIT and mPLUG exhibit top performance on the Botswana dataset, with GIT achieving the highest BLEU-1 (0.4331) and mPLUG closely following (0.4291), reflecting strong unigram precision. mPLUG leads in METEOR (0.1390) and ROUGE-L (0.4225), indicating superior semantic alignment and fluency.
+On the Houston13 dataset, GIT attains the highest BLEU-1 (0.3637), BLEU-4 (0.2642), and METEOR (0.2096), along with a strong ROUGE-L (0.3570), showcasing its semantic richness and structural alignment.
+Table~\ref{tab:table6} confirms GIT’s dominance across BLEU-1 to BLEU-4, METEOR, and ROUGE-L on Indian Pines and Kennedy Space Center.
+Specifically, on Indian Pines, GIT (0.3816 BLEU-1) surpasses BLIP (0.3588) by \(\sim3\%\) and slightly outperforms mPLUG (0.3794), proving its robustness in captioning complex remote sensing scenes.

-The benchmark results demonstrate that integrating textual information through transformer-based text encoders significantly enhances classification accuracy, particularly in addressing data imbalance for minority classes, as discussed in Section~\ref{sec:data_analysis}.
-The textual features help refine feature representation, improving model discrimination for minority classes and ensuring balanced predictions.
-Furthermore, some vision encoders struggled with maintaining a high level of agreement between classifications, indicating inconsistencies in feature extraction.
-This issue was mitigated through the incorporation of textual information, which provided complementary context, thereby improving classification reliability and aligning predictions more closely with ground-truth labels across diverse datasets.
-While the benchmark on captioning models provides a comprehensive evaluation on datasets.
-The GIT and mPlug models emerge as the top performers, demonstrating their effectiveness in generating accurate and semantically rich captions.
+The benchmark results above demonstrate that integrating textual information through transformer-based text encoders significantly enhances classification accuracy, particularly in addressing data imbalance for minority classes, as discussed in subsection~\ref{sec:data_analysis}.
+Importantly, the modality ablation conducted under identical data splits (Image-only, Text-only, and Image+Text) further clarifies that the textual modality does not function as a direct encoding of class labels.
+As observed in Table~\ref{tab:ablation_study}, Text-only performance remains substantially lower than the corresponding multimodal configurations.
+If the captions were merely alternative representations of the target labels, Text-only models would be expected to approach multimodal performance.
+The consistent performance gap therefore indicates that captions provide complementary semantic information rather than introducing target leakage.
+The textual features further refine spectral representations, improving discrimination for minority classes and promoting more balanced predictions.
+Furthermore, certain vision encoders exhibit reduced agreement between class assignments, suggesting inconsistencies in feature extraction.
+This limitation is mitigated through the incorporation of textual information, which provides complementary semantic context and improves alignment with ground-truth labels across diverse datasets.
+The captioning benchmark additionally provides a comprehensive evaluation across datasets, where GIT and mPLUG emerge as the strongest performers, demonstrating their effectiveness in generating accurate and semantically grounded descriptions.